 Nuclear Engineering Seibersdorf GmbH (NES) has implemented the quality management system ISO 9001, which requires regular external and internal audits.
-In addition, NES is running a special quality assurance program for the radioactive waste management: For single batches of treated and conditioned waste samples are taken for compressive strength tests and for leaching tests.
-These tests are carried out according to international standards.
+In addition, NES is running a special quality assurance program for the radioactive waste management.

-F.4 Operational radiation protection - Article 24
+F4.
+Operational radiation protection - Article 24

 The Radiation Protection Act and the General Radiation Protection Ordinance form the legal basis for operational radiation protection in Austria in the non-medical field.
 This legislation aims at protecting human life and health and the environment against ionising radiation.
 It is based on the recommendations of the International Commission on Radiological Protection (ICRP) and implements the internationally agreed principles of justification of a practice, optimisation of radiation exposure and dose limitation.
-After the amendment of the Radiation Protection Act and the publication of the new Radiation Protection Ordinances, the provisions of the Basic Safety Standards Directive 96/26/EURATOM^{viii} are fully implemented in Austrian national law.
+After the amendment of the Radiation Protection Act and the publication of the new Radiation Protection Ordinances, the provisions of the Basic Safety Standards Directive 96/26/EURATOM are fully implemented in Austrian national law.
 Further radiation protection requirements are defined in non-binding national standards and specific obligations are stated in the construction and operation licences granted to each operator of nuclear facilities.
 All activities must be performed in accordance with radiation protection regulations.